-- 1 scoop of pure bone broth protein mixed in 8 ounces water
+- 1 scoop of protein powder made from bone broth (unflavored) mixed in 8 ounces water

 - 8 ounces of water

 - 1⁄2 red onion, diced

 - 1 cup small broccoli florets